Lew Wallace: Shiloh controversy

 At first, the battle was viewed by the North as a victory; however, on April 23, after civilians began hearing news of the surprise and resulting high number of casualties, the Lincoln administration asked the Union army for further explanation.
-Grant, who was accused of poor leadership at Shiloh, and his superior, Halleck, tried to place the blame on Wallace by asserting that his failure to follow orders and the delay in moving up his division on April 6 had nearly cost the Union the battle.
+Grant, who was accused of poor leadership at Shiloh, and his superior, Halleck, tried to place blame on Wallace by asserting that his failure to follow orders and the delay in moving up his division on April 6 had nearly cost the Union the battle.

-After hearing reports that Wallace refused to obey anything but written orders, an angry General Grant asserted that a division general "ought to take his troops to wherever the firing may be, even without orders".
+After hearing reports that Wallace refused to obey anything but written orders, an angry Grant asserted that a division general "ought to take his troops to wherever the firing may be, even without orders".

-On April 30, 1862, Halleck reorganized his army and removed Wallace and John McClernand from the front lines, placing both of them in reserve, with McClernand commanding.
+On April 30, 1862, Halleck reorganized his army and removed Wallace and McClernand from the front lines, placing both of them in reserve, with McClernand commanding.

 Wallace's reputation and career as a military leader suffered a significant setback from controversy over Shiloh.
 He spent the remainder of his life trying to resolve the accusations and change public opinion about his role in the battle.
 On March 14, 1863, Wallace wrote a letter to Halleck that provided an official explanation of his actions.
 He also wrote Grant several letters and met with him in person more than once in an attempt to vindicate himself.
 On August 16, 1863, Wallace wrote Sherman for advice on the issue.
 Sherman urged Wallace to be patient and not to request a formal inquiry.
 Although Sherman brought Wallace's concerns to Grant's attention, Wallace was not given another active duty command until March 1864.